Sorry, you need to enable JavaScript to visit this website.

 By aiming for closer to 100% of your pre-retirement expenses, you’ll be more prepared for the rising costs that can come during retirement, which may include healthcare expenses, travel, hobbies, a new home, or paying for your child’s college education.
 Accurate retirement spending goals help in the planning process as more spending in the future requires additional savings today.

 In addition to your lifestyle, you’ll also want to consider the longevity of your retirement portfolio, both in terms of your withdrawal rate and your lifespan.
-Having an accurate estimate of what your expenses will be in retirement is vital because it will affect how much you withdraw each year.
-Some retirees follow the 4% rule, which suggests that retirees should spend no more than 4% of their retirement savings each year in order to ensure a comfortable retirement.
-The sustainability of this withdraw rate is determined by portfolio allocation and will differ across retirement plans.
+Having an accurate estimate of your likely retirement expenses will be vital because it will affect how much you withdraw each year.
+Some retirees follow the 4% rule, which suggests that retirees should spend no more than 4% of their retirement savings each year to help ensure a comfortable retirement.
+The sustainability of this withdrawal rate is determined by portfolio allocation and will differ across retirement plans.

 Take healthcare expenses into consideration